Permissionless-Software-Foundation/psf-bch-wallet/README.md

 ## Change History

 psf-bch-wallet v2 became too large in scope and as a result the code base grew too complex.
 The code was also stuck in CommonJS format.
-Version 3 strives to create a much simpler code base, which can be forked to add on new use-cases and thereby grow in scope in a more controlled fashion.
+Version 3 uses ESM format, and strives to create a much simpler code base, which can be forked to add on new use-cases and thereby grow in scope in a more controlled fashion.

 v2 also used the [oclif CLI framework](https://oclif.io/), which no longer provides good support for JavaScript-native software. v3 has switched to the [Commander.js](https://github.com/tj/commander.js/) library.